Disney's ESPN withdraws content from YouTube

 “ESPN is not currently part of the Red service.
 Content previously available on the free YouTube service will be available across ESPN digital properties,” ESPN said in a statement.

-ESPN would not be part of the subscription service at launch due to “rights and legal” issues, a YouTube spokeswoman told Reuters.

-Disney, ESPN’s parent company, however, has signed a deal to include its content on YouTube Red, the spokeswoman said.
+Disney, ESPN's parent company, however, has signed a deal to include its content on YouTube Red, the Wall Street Journal reported on Friday, citing people familiar with the matter. (on.wsj.com/1PGYePy)

-Reporting by Anya George Tharakan in Bengaluru and Jessica Toonkel in New York; Editing by Savio D'Souza
+Disney and YouTube could not immediately be reached for comments.
+(Reporting by Lehar Maan in Bengaluru and Jessica Toonkel in New York; Editing by Savio D‘Souza)